Argentine Army: History

 During the civil wars of the first half of the nineteenth century, the Argentine Army became fractionalized under the leadership of the so-called caudillos ("leaders" or "warlords"), provincial leaders who waged a war against the centralist Buenos Aires administration.
 However, the Army was briefly re-unified during the war with the Brazilian Empire (1824–1827).

 It was only with the establishment of a constitution (which explicitly forbade the provinces from maintaining military forces of their own) and a national government recognized by all the provinces that the Army became a single force, absorbing the older provincial militias.
 The Army went on to fight the War of the Triple Alliance in the 1860s together with Brazil and Uruguay against Paraguay.
 After that war, the Army became involved in Argentina's Conquista del Desierto ("Conquest of the Desert"): the campaign to occupy Patagonia and root out the natives, who conducted looting raids throughout the country.

 1880–1960s

 Between 1880 and 1930, the Army sought to become a professional force without active involvement in politics, even though many a political figure -President Julio Argentino Roca, for example- benefitted from a past military career.
 The Army prevented the fall of the government in a number of Radical-led uprisings.
 Meanwhile, the military in general and the Army, in particular, contributed to develop Argentina's unsettled southern frontier and its nascent industrial complex.

 The main foreign influence during this period was, by and large, the Prussian (and then German) doctrine.
 Partly because of that, during both World Wars most of the officers supported the Germans, more or less openly, while the Argentine Navy favored the British instead.

+When workers at the Vasena metal works went on strike in Buenos Aires in early January 1919 there was soon a full-scale bolshevik-led uprising in the Argentine capital.
+The city erupted in street battles, with two policemen (Corporal Teófilo Ramírez and Agent Ángel Giusti) killed fighting off thousands of strikers attempting to overrun 8 police stations in order to seize their weapons.
+General Luis Dellepiane and his 2nd Division along with reinforcements in the form of 500 Marines restored order.
+These events became known in Argentina, because of the violence and bloodshed, as 'Tragic Week'.

+Between 1920 and 1922, there were another violent uprising this time in the form of rural workers in Santa Cruz Province led again by anarchists and bolsheviks in Southern Argentina, that was followed by a violent suppression on the part of the Argentine Army 10th Cavalry Regiment (under Colonel Héctor Benigno Varela) that resulted in the execution of some 300-1,500 workers that had earlier on killed 5 policemen and taken hostage some 1,000 ranch-owners along with their families (many of them British, Scottish, and Spanish) along with their employees.